KirkXu/MitsubaForMaya/README.md

 For a variety of Mitsuba materials, check the Hypershade under Maya/Surface.

 Render settings have been set to balance render time vs. quality.
-More information can be found here.
 The main thing that controls render quality is the sampleCount in the Image Sampler drop down.

 References
 -